thebaldgeek/thebaldgeek.github.io/radiosonde.md

 While these screenshots only show one flights elevation and one antenna model so far the results are in line with what we expect to see. ie, they are predictable and understandable plots that are in line with the antenna type and laws of physics.
 Its like we are using the sondes as our own full size antenna testing range.

+Keep in mind that this scatter plot is per sonde flight and is automatically cleared (reset) as soon as that SDR starts to decode a different sonde serial number.
+This scatter plot is not normalized for distance since its the current sonde flight (raw) elevation vs SNR (signal to noise ratio) data.

 ## Main page table, radar and elevation
 On the main page we have a few things worth pointing out.